Select an image above for more info.

 Groups stay in one of the many hotels in the San Lucas area – if you have visited San Lucas before and are familiar with a particular hotel, requests can usually be honored.
 Meals (breakfast, lunch, and dinner) are eaten at the mission, with lunch being the biggest meal of the day.
 All volunteers and staff members share meals.
 There are phones in the Mission to call the States.

-Visiting groups are asked to offer a donation of approximately $40/day per person, which includes room and board at the Mission and transportation to and from the airport in Guatemala City.
+Visiting groups are asked to offer a donation of approximately $100/day per profession and $65/day per student, which includes room and board at the Mission and transportation to and from the airport in Guatemala City, and costs associated with the medical infrastructure required to host your group (daily transportation, promoters, administration costs at the clinic, etc).
 Money can be exchanged in the mission office with a personal check, is preferred.

 Cultural sensitivity and openness to the local culture is paramount in ensuring that a cross-cultural experience is as fruitful and as mutually dignifying as possible.
 In facilitating the pre-arrival preparation, it is heavily recommended that groups visit the Preparation Supplies page, to download the package of preparation materials for visiting medical groups.
-Each group is required to connect with Dr. Paul Wise, the head of our Clinic committee to receive and orientation and insure all comply with the needs of the clinic.
+New groups are required to connect with either Dr. Paul Wise or Dr. Dan Fulton with the Medical Clinic Committee to receive an orientation and ensure volunteer requirements are met.
+Returning groups are encouraged to connect to discuss relevant changes San Lucas.

 Travel Information: Up-to-date information about traveling to and from Guatemala can be found at the Department of State’s Guatemalan Travel Information Page.